-In active transport, the molecules move against the concentration gradient, and thus requires chemical energy to transport the components from lower to higher concentrated area or body part.
+Active transport: It is the biological process of movements of the molecules against the concentration gradient.
+Thus it requires chemical energy to transport the components from lower to higher concentrated area or body part.

-Passive transport is the process of movement of the biochemical across the cell membranes and tissues without any of external energy.
+Passive transport: It is the biological process of movements of the biochemical across the cell membranes and tissues without any external energy.

 “Passive transport is the fundamental movements of ions and other molecular substances within the cells along the concentration gradient, without any external energy.”

 There are four types of passive transport:

 - Simple Diffusion

 - Facilitated Diffusion

 Diffusion is the movement of substances from a region of higher concentration to lower concentration.
 The difference in the concentration of the two areas is termed as concentration gradient and the process of diffusion continues until this gradient neutralizes.
 Diffusion occurs in liquid and gases because their particles move randomly from one place to another.
 It is an important process in living things required for different life processes.
 The substances move in and out of the cells by simple diffusion.